ex4722/ctf-writeups/battelle/holy_grail/README.md

    0xf7fd8ff8 <_dl_runtime_resolve+24>: mov    DWORD PTR [esp],eax
 ```

-For dl_resolve their are 2 main structs and three sections that we need to know about
+For dl_resolve there are 2 main structs and three sections that we need to know about
 ```
 gef➤  ptype Elf32_Rel
 type = struct {